 Even in the harshest of winters, birds can find plenty of natural food sources.
 But they will regularly hit up backyard feeding stations for

 a steady food source.
 Follow these simple tips to attract winter birds.

 Foods that are higher in fat can give birds an extra boost.
 Try offering peanuts, either in the shell or without.
 In most feeders you can mix unshelled peanuts with sunflower seeds.
 Or you can feed peanuts separately.
 While the chipmunks are curled up for a long winter nap, you can bet the squirrels will be interested in peanuts all winter long, too.
 (And so will the jays, chickadees and woodpeckers.)

 Suet can be offered year-round, but in winter it’s especially popular with woodpeckers, nuthatches, titmice and chickadees.
 Even odd visitors, like pine warblers, may stop in to sample suet.
-(Read more: 5 Most Commonly Asked Questions About Suet)
+Get answers to common questions about feeding suet to birds.